OpenF2/F2/docs/src/index.md

 Support across all desktop browsers and mobile devices is sometimes limited so F2 includes some third-party web development libraries to bridge those gaps.
 Why reinvent the wheel, right?

-* F2 uses and recommends [Twitter Bootstrap](http://twitter.github.com/bootstrap/) for a consistent HTML & CSS structure for app development regardless of App developer ([we'll explain more later](developing-f2-apps.html#your-app-on-a-container)).
+* F2 uses and recommends [Twitter Bootstrap](http://twitter.github.com/bootstrap/) for a consistent HTML & CSS structure for app development regardless of App developer ([we'll explain more later](app-development.html#container-integration)).
 * F2 relies on data structures represented in JSON, so it incorporates Crockford's [JSON](http://www.json.org/).
-* To support a secured Container environment, F2 needs cross-domain in-browser messaging.
+* To support a secured container environment, F2 needs cross-domain in-browser messaging.
 For this, it relies on [easyXDM](https://github.com/oyvindkinsey/easyXDM).

 As either an App or a Container developer, it's helpful to know these third-party libraries are included in F2.
 But it's more important to know the F2.js JavaScript SDK provides a consistent interface and easy-to-use API so you don't have to think about it.